flotiq/flotiq-docs/docs/Deep-Dives/Headless-CMS-Contact-Forms.md

 </script>
 ```
 !!! caution
-    To protect your API Key you should use custom backend proxy or, for example, a serverless function like Cloudflare Workers, we have an extensive Flotiq Developer Documentation article about it here: [How to secure a JAMstack app with Cloudflare workers](https://flotiq.com/docs/Deep-Dives/securing-write-api-access/)
+    To protect your API Key you should use a custom backend proxy or, for example, a serverless function like Cloudflare Workers, we have an extensive Flotiq Developer Documentation article about it here: [How to secure a JAMstack app with Cloudflare workers](https://flotiq.com/docs/Deep-Dives/securing-write-api-access/)

 Now you can test if this form is sending data to your Contact Form type in Flotiq app.

-## Hooking-up Zapier e-mail notifications
+## Hooking up Zapier e-mail notifications

 If you want to receive emails when the form is submitted you can use Flotiq and Zapier integration.
 You can also adapt this step to push your contacts to other sources, e.g. CRM systems, Mailchimp, Google Sheets, whatever you like.

 1. Log in or register in [Zapier](https://zapier.com)
 1. Create a zap - select connection between Flotiq and Gmail (you can use other integrations if you want).
 It should look like:
 ![Zapier configuration for Flotiq-based Contact Forms](images/contact-form-zapier-1.png)
 1. Next you need to pass your Flotiq API Key in Choose Account section (it should be your global read-only API KEY),
 1. In Customize content object section select "contact_form".

 In the "Do this..." field you need to configure email address and content.
 See our example config: